projectcalico/calico/master/getting-started/docker/installation/vagrant-coreos/index.md

 ### 1.5 Verify environment

-You should now have two CoreOS servers, each running etcd in a cluster.
+You should now have two CoreOS Container Linux servers, each running etcd in a cluster.
 The servers are named calico-01 and calico-02 and IP addresses 172.17.8.101 and 172.17.8.102.

 At this point, it's worth checking that your servers can ping each other.